logu/nodemcu/README.md

 ## What’s a Node MCU?

 The Node is an open-source IoT (Internet of Things) platform.
-It uses the Lua programming language.

 In terms of hardware, it runs an ESP8266 WiFi SoC from Espressif systems.